mygh230204/Web/README.md

----RANKER---

-#Introduction

-Hi!
+# Ranker

+## Introduction

-This is a README file for my personal project named “Ranker”.
-This project is very similar to the tiermaker.com website.
-The main idea of this project is that it allows you to create tier lists.
-Tier list is a ranking system that allows you to categorize items, characters, or anything else into different tiers based on their perceived value, usefulness, or your personal preferences.
-I made this project in Visual Studio 2022 and I used .Net 6.0.
-This project is based mostly on JavaScript but there are some C# files too.
-There are 3 main JavaScript files named “bank.js”, “cards.js” and “rows.js”. “bank.js” is responsible for drag-and-drop functionality on the area where images are stored. “cards.js” is responsible for uploading and deleting images, and for the main drag-and-drop functionality. “rows.js” is responsible for drag-and-drop functionality within the rows and it also gives each tier its color.
-That is the main functionality of this project.
-I will add more information soon.
+Hi there!
+Welcome to Ranker, my personal web project inspired by tiermaker.com.
+Ranker allows you to create tier lists, which are ranking systems that help you categorize items, characters, or anything else based on their perceived value, usefulness, or your personal preferences.
+I developed this project using Visual Studio 2022 and .NET 6.0.
+It primarily relies on JavaScript and C#.

-#Technologies
+## Technologies

-.Net 6.0
+- ASP.NET Core 6.0
-JavaScript
+- ASP.NET Core Identity

+## Languages

-C#
+- C#

-#Launch

-To launch this project, you can simply download it and then open it in Visual Studio 2022 and press the start button.
-I think that’s all.
+- JavaScript

+## Launch

+To launch this project, follow these steps:

+1. Download the project.
+2. Open it in Visual Studio 2022.
+3. Press the start button.

+That's it!
+Enjoy)